maxpatiiuk/code-share/misc/life-goals/current.md

     - [ ] (in progress) Decide if I can excel in AI and ML field
     - [ ] (in progress) Decide if I want to focus on Back-end/Front-end or stay in Full-stack

+## After Graduation
+- Get a full time job
+  - Accept Amazon offer
+    - Change location to Seattle
+- Rent an apartment
+- Get a VR headset to do "VR Traveling"
 - [ ] Handle my finances:
-  - [ ] After graduation:
   - [ ] Open a ROTH IRA account
   - [ ] Evaluate available volatile investment options

 ## Positive Routines